pov1912/Selfie-Camera/README.md

 Selfie-Camera
 =============
 This source is released under the GPL v3 or later.
-I also published sourcode at Git below.
+I also published source code at Git below.
 Based on Open Camera of Mark Harman.
 The Git repository is available at https://github.com/pov1912/Selfie-Camera
 =============